Timendus/simple-player/README.md

 the **Settings** tab and scroll down to the **GitHub Pages** section.
 Then select the **master branch** source and click on the **Save** button.

 Github should now tell you where your page is hosted.
-You can also add your own domain here.
+You can also configure your own custom domain there.